Ticket Sales Dashboard

 Presenting the data

 All three charts use the same key, which shows negative figures in orange and positive figures in blue.
-This colour contrast has been chosen to be visible to as many viewers as possible, including people with colour blindness or other visual impairments.
+This color contrast has been chosen to be visible to as many viewers as possible, including people with color blindness or other visual impairments.
 Similarly, blue has been chosen to represent positive numbers because it enables more people to distinguish between different shades or scales.

 If you struggle to access the information on this page, please get in touch and we’ll be happy to talk you through our findings or explore how we can better meet your needs.